 I am amazed and filled with pride at how we have grown and who we are now.
 I have no doubt that our future will be no less amazing.

 I’ve been a member of UUCSR for almost 20 years, joining just before our move to downtown.
 In the years that have followed, I have enjoyed getting to know so many wonderful folks in the myriad activities our congregation has provided.
 I’ve served as head of the Welcome Table team, been a TIE facilitator, am co-leading our hiking group, and also work in the office on the order of service announcements and calendar insert.
 It’s a great honor now to contribute by serving on the board.

 Born in Memphis TN, I came to Sonoma County in 1977.
 With an MFT license, I have worked as a psychotherapist for over 20 years.
 For 13 of those years I also worked at The Family Connection program leading teams of volunteers who mentored homeless families.
 In 2012, I was 59 when that program closed and I was laid off.
 That closure, along with the ability to start receiving SS widow’s benefits at age 60, allowed me to retire, and opened the door for me to join UUCSR.

 Since I had lots of time and a need to contribute, I immediately jumped fully into congregation life.
 I quickly recognized that I had found my spiritual home.
 I’ve enjoyed my many involvements, and joining the Board seems like an exciting next step in learning more about our congregation and serving my spiritual family.

-John Jaffray and his wife Mary Louise Jaffray joined UUCSR in January 2007.
-John has been very involved with keeping our church running as a member of the Operations Team, Maintenance Chair.
-He co-ordinates the monthly Saturday Work Parties, volunteers in the office, and is on the Advocates for Social Justice Committee.
+My wife Mary Louise and I joined UUCSR in January 2007.
+I’ve been very involved with keeping our church running as a member of the Operations Team, Maintenance Chair.
+I co-ordinate the monthly Saturday Work Parties, volunteer in the office, and am on the Advocates for Social Justice Committee.

 SUSAN THOLLAUG, RECORDING SECRETARY